NUS-Curiosity/VulZoo/README.md

 VulZoo is a vulnerability intelligence dataset that integrates various sources of structured and unstructured data.
 It is designed to be used by security researchers, penetration testers, and security analysts to get a comprehensive view of vulnerabilities and their associated data.

+This dataset is divided into two parts:

+- `raw-data/`: contains the raw data from different sources.
+- `vulzoo/`: contains the processed data that is more structured and easier to use.

 ## How to Use

 Pre-requisites: